 Property management systems for small hotels, hostels, inns, B&Bs

-Little Hotelier is a PMS powered by SiteMinder and integrates with this reservation platform.
+Little Hotelier is a cloud-based solution for small hotel properties like B&Bs, hostels, and guesthouses.
+The PMS is powered by SiteMinder and integrates with this reservation platform.
 However, it also allows third-party integrations.
-Little Hotelier combines all necessary modules for a hotel in one PMS: front-office operations, intuitive booking management, channel management, and an online booking engine.
-It is a cloud-based solution for small hotel properties like B&Bs, hostels, and guesthouses.
+Little Hotelier combines all necessary modules for a hotel in one PMS:

 This PMS allows for creating not only online reservations, but also reservations by phone or walk-ins that can be made via the front office.
 The channel manager of Little Hotelier distributes properties to more than 250 booking channels including connection to Airbnb and provides a channel analysis report.

 Little Hotelier’s dashboard allows for viewing how the channels are tracked.
 All PMS data can be accessed from a single place, like a tablet, smartphone or desktop.
 For example, a hotel manager can see the list of today`s check-ins and check-outs, get a guest-coming notification, and print invoices.

 Another PMS for small properties is Hotelogix.
 However, this PMS also be suitable for hotels and resorts.
 It has a strong channel management module, third-party integration with reservation platforms, and offers customization.
 For example, a vendor can offer a bed-based reservation management system for hostels instead of room-based.

 Hotelogix PMS offers a Facebook online engine and mobile access from the app that allows management of a hotel`s team.
 Interfaces of both Little Hotelier and Hotelogix are available in ten languages, and process transactions in different currencies.
 One more interesting feature of Hotelogix is online reputation management, created in cooperation with TripAdvisor.
 This tool allows for automating guest feedback collection, so that managers can react and reply faster.